-Study of the ethical issues that challenge animal researchers, producers, caretakers, and veterinarians to treat animals humanely yet effectively in society today.
-Spring
+Study of the ethical issues that challenge animal researchers,

 Lactation Physiology

 Anatomy and physiology of the udder, milk secretion, disease prevention and treatment, milking management and milking systems.
 Weekly: 2 lectures and 1 lab.
 Spring

 Animal Genetics

 A study of basic genetics, cytogenetics, immunogenetics, population genetics and quantitative genetics, biotechnology, gene mapping and the use of molecular tools to research inherited disorders.
 Included are descriptions of how veterinary genetics can be applied to artificial selection in animal production, information on the control of inherited disorders and the conservation of genetic diversity in both domesticated and wild animal species.
 Spring